reforget-id/uBlock-Kiwi/README.md

 ***

-### How to Install / Update :
+### How to Install :

-1. To install or update the extension, download crx file.
+1. To install the extension, download crx file.
 2. In extensions page, toggle Developer Mode On .
 3. Click Load button and browse the file.
 4. Don't forget to update your filters.

+### How to Update :

+This extension will update automatically now or you can force update by click Update button in extensions page

 **Note :**
 * Don't install zip file directly from Load button because it will be deleted by cache cleaner.